Debian: Sarge and later releases (2005–present)

 In July 2009, the policy of time-based development freezes on a two-year cycle was announced.
-Time-based freezes are intended to blend the predictability of time based releases with Debian's policy of feature based releases, and to reduce overall freeze time.
+Time-based freezes are intended to blend the predictability of time based releases with Debian's policy of feature-based releases, and to reduce overall freeze time.
 The Squeeze cycle was going to be especially short; however, this initial schedule was abandoned.
-In September 2010, the backports service became official, providing more recent versions of some software for the stable release.
+In September 2010, the backporting service became official, providing more recent versions of some software for the stable release.

 Debian 6.0 (Squeeze) was released in February 2011, featuring Debian GNU/kFreeBSD as a technology preview, along with adding a dependency-based boot system, and moving problematic firmware to the non-free section.

-Debian 7.0 (Wheezy) was released in May 2013, featuring multiarch support.

-Debian 8.0 (Jessie) was released in April 2015, using systemd as the new init system.

-Debian 9.0 (Stretch) was released in June 2017, with nftables as a replacement for iptables, support for Flatpak apps, and MariaDB as the replacement for MySQL.
+Debian 7 (Wheezy) was released in May 2013, featuring multiarch support.
+Debian 8 (Jessie) was released in April 2015, using systemd as the new init system.
+Debian 9 (Stretch) was released in June 2017, with nftables as a replacement for iptables, support for Flatpak apps, and MariaDB as the replacement for MySQL.
+Debian was formerly released as a very large set of CDs for each architecture, but with the release of Debian 9 (Stretch) in 2017, many of the images have been dropped from the archive but remain buildable via jigdo.

-Debian 10.0 (Buster) was released in July 2019, adding support for Secure Boot and enabling AppArmor by default.

-Debian 11.0 (Bullseye) was released in August 2021, enabling persistency in the system journal, adding support for driverless scanning, and containing kernel-level support for exFAT filesystems.
+Debian 10 (Buster) was released in July 2019, adding support for Secure Boot and enabling AppArmor by default.
+Debian 11 (Bullseye) was released in August 2021, enabling persistency in the system journal, adding support for driverless scanning, and containing kernel-level support for exFAT filesystems.

+Debian 12 (Bookworm) was released on June 10, 2023, including various improvements and features, increasing the supported Linux kernel to version 6.1, and leveraging new "Emerald" artwork.
+Debian 12 also was the first version under a revised Debian Social Contract that includes non-free firmware in its installation media by default, if and when the installer detects that it is needed for installed hardware to function, such as with Wi-Fi cards.
+Debian 13 (Trixie) was released on August 9, 2025.